 Your Residency and Exiting Italy

 Does it affect your Italian residency to leave Italy for a period of time?
+And do you need to know how to re-enter the US with a Pet?
 Yes, it can affect your Italian residency to go back to your country of origin for a period of time.
 The permesso needs to be renewed yearly for a period of five years at which time you can request permanent residency.
-However, there's an important stipulation.
-Become a subscriber to my
+However, there's an

 Read MorePost #5 getting the Carta d’Identità

 How to get your Italian Carta d'Identità.
 Do you know where and when to go to apply for residency after getting the permesso?
 I was told conflicting things by various offices.
 But I got it sorted.
 And I've got the scoop for you.
-Become a subscriber to my Substack to read the rest of this post and get my complete information on how to become legal in Italy
+In Post #3 I talked about going to the Anagrafe office (Vital Statistics Bureau) to apply for residency after getting

 Read MorePost #4 getting into the health care system